DJEEVANANTH/DJEEVANANTH/README.md

 1.14 Print odd and even in given array
 1.15 Sum of row and column in matrix
 1.16 Given array elements display 5th iterated element

+Day 2 - Recursion and Search

+1.1 Find Fibbonacci series upto n numbers and it's sum 1.2 Find the Factorial of a given number
+1.3 Find the nth Fibbonacci number using recursion
+1.4 Find the Factorial of a given number using recursion 1.5 Linear search of array
+1.6 Binary search of array